 '''

 module SortNat where

 insert : Nat → List Nat → List Nat

 insert = Sort.insert Nat leqNat

 sort : List Nat → List Nat

 sort = Sort.sort Nat leqNat

 '''

 The new module can also be parameterised, and you can use name modifiers to control what definitions from the original module are applied and what names they have in the new module.
-The general form of a module application is module M1 $\Delta$ = M2 terms modifiers open module M1 $\Delta$ = M2 terms [public] mods for
+The general form of a module application is

+'''

+module M1 \Delta = M2 terms modifiers

+'''

 A common pattern is to apply a module to its arguments and then open the resulting module.
-To simplify this we introduce the short-hand
+To simplify this we introduce the short-hand for

 '''

-module M1 \Delta = M2 terms mods
+open module M1 \Delta = M2 terms [public] mods

-open M1 [public]

 '''

-Splitting a program over multiple files
+3.18.8 Splitting a program over multiple files